OpenNebula/docs/source/design_and_installation/building_your_cloud/plan.rst

 Virtualization Hosts
 ====================

 The hosts are the physical machines that will run the VMs.
 There are several certified platforms to act as nodes for each version of OpenNebula.
-Refer to the :ref:`platform notes <uspng>` and chose the one that better fits your needs.
+Refer to the :ref:`platform notes <uspng_46beta>` and chose the one that better fits your needs.
 The Virtualization Subsystem is the component in charge of talking with the hypervisor installed in the hosts and taking the actions needed for each step in the VM lifecycle.

 OpenNebula natively supports three hypervisors: